 I have also nursed people diagnosed with terminal illnesses as well as people with complex and chronic illness (including mental illnesses) in both home and hospital, including individuals with disabilities and the Elderly, as well as nursing Indigenous people, in Alice Springs (Australia’s centre).
-Another of my nursing roles has been supporting people completing a medicated drug or alcohol withdrawal on a detoxification unit.
+Another of my nursing roles has been supporting people completing a medicated drug or alcohol withdrawal on a detoxification unit in Melbourne.

-Seeking change after feeling I didn’t belong in the nursing profession and a struggle with my own mental health after ‘burning out’ as a nurse, I completed a Graduate Diploma in Creative Arts Therapy at The Melbourne Institute for Experiential and Creative Arts Therapy (MIECAT).
-I followed these wonderful studies with completion of my Masters in Creative Arts Therapy also at MIECAT ~ graduating in 2011.
-Since then I have worked in Melbourne, Sweden, Timor-Leste, as well as the Macedon Ranges and Mount Alexander Shires in varying capacities as a Creative Arts Therapist, Community Artist, Creative Movement and Dance Teacher, Art after school Program Facilitator and a Qualitative Researcher – with individuals and groups across the lifespan.
+Seeking change after feeling I didn’t truly belong in the nursing profession and a struggle with my own mental health after ‘burning out’ as a nurse, I completed a Graduate Diploma in Creative Arts Therapy at The MIECAT Institute.
+I followed these wonderful studies with completion of my Masters in Creative Arts Therapy also at The MIECAT Institute ~ graduating in 2011.
+Since then I have worked in Melbourne, Sweden, Timor-Leste, as well as the Macedon Ranges and Mount Alexander Shires in varying capacities as a Creative Arts Therapist, Community Artist, Group Facilitator, Creative Movement and Dance Teacher, Art after school Program Facilitator, Administrator and a Qualitative Researcher – with individuals and groups across the lifespan.
 I continue to study, research and enhance my skills and knowledge to ensure continual improvement of my work.

 I am a Professional Member of the The Australian New Zealand and Asian Creative Arts Therapy Association (ANZACATA).
 I am also a member of the Group of Registered Regional Arts Therapists (GRAT) and I hold a current Working With Children Card.